 f.
-Selection of Entrants to the Waiver.
-Specify the policies that apply to the selection of individuals for entrance to the waiver:
+Selec tion of Entrants to the Waiver.
+Specify the policies that apply to the selection of individuals for entrance to the

 Entrance to FSW is governed on a first come, first served basis by the applicant's signed and dated application for waiver services.
 Applicants are added to the single statewide wait list until they are first in line for an available, funded waiver slot.
-Only those individuals who require ICF/IID level of care and are actively enrolled in a qualifying Medicaid category meeting state established eligibility requirements may enter the FS waiver.
 Entrance to FSW may also occur via the reserved capacity (priority) criteria noted in Appendix B-3-c when requests are reviewed and approved by BDS Executive staff.